The Mathematics Placement exam will be available starting on July 1, 2016.

 - Questions about the mechanics of taking the exam ("My browser won't let me click Save Answers."
 "I can't access the exam.") should be directed to firstname.lastname@example.org.

-- Questions about the content of the exam ("What do the symbols -> infinity mean?") should be directed to email@example.com.
+- All other questions about the exam (eg "What do the symbols -> infinity mean?") should be directed to email@example.com